Emissions cap and allowances

 The overall volume of greenhouse gases that can be emitted by the power plants, factories and other fixed installations covered by the EU emissions trading system (EU ETS) is limited by a 'cap' on the number of emission allowances.
 A separate cap applies to the aviation sector.
-Both caps are set at EU level.
 Within these Europe-wide caps, companies receive or buy emission allowances which they can trade as needed.

 Each allowance gives the holder the right to emit

 - one tonne of carbon dioxide (CO2), the main greenhouse gas, or

 - the equivalent amount of two more powerful greenhouse gases, nitrous oxide (N2O) and perfluorocarbons (PFCs).

 Some allowances are allocated or auctioned specifically to aviation operators.
 Airlines can use any allowances for compliance purposes, but fixed installations cannot use aviation allowances.

 The 2013 cap for emissions from fixed installations was set at 2,084,301,856 allowances.
 During phase 3 of the EU ETS (2013-2020), this cap decreases each year by a linear reduction factor of 1.74% of the average total quantity of allowances issued annually in 2008-2012.
 This amounts to a reduction of 38,264,246 allowances each year.

 The linear reduction factor determines the pace of emission reductions in the EU ETS.
 It is a feature without an end date and as such it gives investors certainty about the return on investment in emission reductions.